masamatt/mjo_eq-wave_model/README.md

 #### V.ii Balanced Model
 The balanced model is borne out of the primitive equation PV principle derived in [Sec 3.1](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_3.1.pdf).
 An invertibility principle is then defined in [Sec 3.3](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_3.3.pdf) by introducing an equatorial [linear balance relation](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_eq_bal.pdf) between the wind and mass fields.
 The invertibility principle is solved using spectral methods in a manner similar to the PE model, and plots for the balanced flow field are displayed along with the PE model Rossby component flow.
-The [balanced dispersion curves](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/prim_bal_disp.pdf) are plotted alongside the low-frequency (Rossby and Mixed Rossby-gravity waves) PE model curves for comparison.<br>
+The [balanced dispersion curves](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/prim_bal_disp.pdf) are plotted alongside the low-frequency (Rossby and Mixed Rossby-gravity wave) PE model curves for comparison.<br>
 [\[Return to top\]](#mjo_eq-wave_model)
 <br><br><br>